 One I could see easily through.

 I learned quite a bit in the few hours we spent there.
 It's okay to just be.
 To live.
 Breathe.
 Exactly as we are.
-To let loose and enjoy the moment without fear of judgement or ridicule.
+To let loose and enjoy the moment without fear of judgment or ridicule.
 Laugh.
 Joke.
 Break the mold and run far, far away from that.
 To be comfortable in our own skin.
 Body love.
-Self love.
+Self-love.
 Or, if one so chooses, to just sit and take it all in.

 As the night came to a close, and we bid our farewells, I could feel the exhaustion set in.
 No regrets.
 It was an honor to be included.
 An evening I will never forget.
 And, as I uploaded over 90 photos late that night, I sported a grin from ear to ear.

 To all of the "hoomans" who attended the party that evening, keep doing what you're doing.
 Don't ever let the pressure of conforming get the best of you.
 The world could learn a lot from Y'all.
 May your sparkle never dull.